-- At least 3 of these credits from externally assessed standards and 3 credits from internally assessed standards.
+- 14 or more credits at Merit or Excellence, and - At least 3 of these credits from externally assessed standards and 3 credits from internally assessed standards.
 Note, this does not apply to Physical Education, Religious Studies and Level 3 Visual Arts. - At all levels the NCEA qualification has an endorsement which indicates at what level the qualification has been gained eg merit, excellence